EECS 587, Parallel Computing

 This is especially true for compute-intensive tasks such as simulations,

-analyzing large amounts of data, or optimizing complicated systems.
+analyzing large amounts of data, deep learning, or optimizing complicated systems.

 Parallel computers are easy to build - it's the software that takes work.